ArielCoinOrg/arielcoin/doc/sparknet-guide.md

 This info can easily be retrieved for any contract by using [Browser Solidity](https://ethereum.github.io/browser-solidity/), inputing your contract's source code, and then on the right hand side clicking "contract details"

-(note, if using the debug window in the Qtum Qt application, don't include `./ariel-cli` in the commands)
+(note, if using the debug window in the Ariel Qt application, don't include `./ariel-cli` in the commands)

 First, we need to deploy the contract: